elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade_review_algorithms.md

-And customized <field_name> field is different than the Elastic update in this upgrade (current version != target version) Then for <field_name> field the diff algorithm should output a custom merged version with a solvable conflict And arrays should be deduplicated before comparison And arrays should be compared insensitive of case
+And customized <field_name> field is different than the Elastic update in this upgrade (current version != target version) Then for <field_name> field the diff algorithm should output a custom merged version with a solvable conflict And arrays should be deduplicated before comparison And arrays should be compared sensitive of case
 And arrays should be compared agnostic of order
 And <field_name> field should be returned from the `upgrade/_review` API endpoint And <field_name> field should be shown in the upgrade preview UI